-Click your question in the table of contents to be taken to the part of the FAQ document that answers the selected question.
+Click your question in the table of contents to view the answer to the selected question.

 What is the difference between a “Master” and a “Sub” account?